York City's Best Ever XI

 However, pride of place must go to Dean Kiely.
 He was signed in 1990 and had to wait before he established himself in goal.
 He was City’s undisputed number one by the start of the 1992/3 season as City won promotion in our first Wembley visit.
 He missed only 8 games in the next 4 seasons as City went for another promotion and enjoyed cup success over Manchester United and Everton.

 In 1993/4, Kiely’s team equalled the existing club record of 20 clean sheets in a league season and were just one short of equalling the record again a season later.
-The record had been set in 1984 when Roger Jones was in goal and was to remain until 2013/4 when Nick Pope and Michael Ingham and Alan McCarey set the current club record of 22 clean sheets in a season.
+The record had been set in 1984 when Roger Jones was in goal and was to remain until 2013/4 when Nick Pope, Michael Ingham and Alan McCarey set the current club record of 22 clean sheets in a season.
 In terms of keepers, alone Kiely’s 20 clean sheets in 1993/4 tops Roger Jones 19 in 1983/4.
 With all cup and play off games included, Dean Kiely kept 25 clean sheets during the 1993/4 season.

 Tommy Forgan can’t be discounted either, his club record of 120 clean sheets will never be beaten, but like others, his City CV includes 2 relegation seasons.